Building a HIPAA-Compliant Spatial Metadata Schema

 "processing_timestamp": {"type": "string", "format": "date-time"},

-"operator_id": {"type": "string"},
+"operator_id": {"type": "string", "minLength": 1},

-"compliance_certification_status": {"enum": ["PENDING", "CERTIFIED", "REVOKED"]}
+"compliance_certification_status": {"enum": ["PENDING", "CERTIFIED", "REVOKED"]},

 }